blacktop/ipsw/docs/content/docs/commands/download.md

       • Writing "iPod9,1_N112AP_17F5054h/kernelcache.beta"
 ```

-You just plucked the `kernelcache` AND THE MUTHA FLIPPIN' `dyld_shared_cache` remotly out of a OTA...
+You just plucked the `kernelcache` AND THE MUTHA FLIPPIN' `dyld_shared_cache` remotely out of a OTA...
 ARE YOU NOT ENTERTAINED?!?!!? 😎

 ## **download macos**